The Holocaust by bullets, shootings in Ukraine - M Holocaust Memorial

 Register on the Memorial website

-The auditorium is full.
-You can nevertheless register for the broadcasting rooms on the floors.
+The auditorium is fully booked.
+However, you can register for the broadcasting rooms on the upper floors.

 Location: Edmond J. Safra Auditorium, level - 1